cosmos-lang/cosmos-lang.github.io/index.md

 Documentation
 --

-See the [Quickstart](/quickstart.html) or the full [Guide](/guide.html)*.
+See the [Quickstart](/quickstart.html) for a quick intro or the currently in-development [Guide](https://github.com/cosmos-lang/cosmos-lang.github.io/wiki) in the Wikia.

-The guide is meant to be more comprehensive and eventually provide a full documentation of the language.
-It may still need some proof-reading.
-The Quickstart is a quicker intro that assumes you have prior experience with procedural or functional languages.

 Download
 --

 See the [Download](/download.html) section.

+Space
+--

+Not sure where to start?
+You may use the [Space](/space/index.html) framework to build graphical applications.

 Philosophy
 --